Peatlands VS Climate Crisis

 Climate change is affecting peatlands and their capability of being carbon sinks, making the situation even worse.
 Climate change can:

-- Warm up the soul.
-Warmer soils speed up the release of carbon;
+- Warms up the soil.
+Warmer soil speeds up the release of carbon;

 - Change the hydrology of the area, modifying the process of the composition and peatland vulnerable of wildfire;